-If a member of staff has a more sustained problem with a student, they may contact the SEND team for advice.
+If the form tutor notices more sustained problems with a student, they may contact the SEND team for advice.
 The SEND team will then act as a broker to direct the support to the best place.
 The SEND team may direct to the student's needs to be picked up by themselves, or a Pastoral Guidance officer, the Aspirations Centre or another avenue.
+The SEND and pastoral team engage in a fortnightly meeting to discuss cases.

-Attitude to Learning (ATL) scores
+3.3 Attitude to Learning (ATL) scores

 Every lesson, the teacher should access the register on SIMS and should 'score' each student for their ATL.
-High ATL scores are awarded by Pastoral Managers at half termly rewards assemblies.
+They can be helpful to inform on a student's progress throughout the day.
+High ATL scores are noted by Pastoral Managers at half termly rewards assemblies.
 Scores translated below.

-WHAT THIS MEANS BEHAVIOUR EXAMPLES CONSEQUENCES (any of the following but the list is not exhaustive) 1 Student behaviour exceeds expectations Excellent class involvement and contribution to lesson; supportive of peers; excellent work/ extension activities completed This will result in points being awarded to the student's achievement log, perhaps a postcard home or a phone call home 2 Student behaviour is good and meets teachers' expectations Engaged; fully equipped; good attitude to learning and behaviour meeting Bedford standards This will result in a point being awarded to the student's achievement log 3 Student behaviour has not met all of the teacher's expected standards Student has had to be reminded on expectations; the teacher may even have moved the student to another space to rectify the behaviour or stop the distraction of others A number of 3s will flag up to T&L leaders.
-Students will not be rewarded through points.
-The teacher may keep them after the lesson for a short time to discuss behaviour or seek to have a restorative conversation.
-An imposition form will be sent home if work does not reach expectations 4 Student behaviour has not met the teacher's standards throughout the lesson Student has failed to rectify their behaviour despite reminders, encouragement and clear instructions This may happen: Moved within or out of the classroom to faculty isolation.
-Teacher detention given Faculty detention Faculty report Future faculty isolation arranged Contact home via phone or letter Students who regularly receive 4's will be picked up by PM's via the 'Monday List' to reinforce your support
+WHAT THIS MEANS BEHAVIOUR EXAMPLES 1 Student behaviour exceeds expectations Excellent class involvement and contribution to lesson; supportive of peers; excellent work/ extension activities completed 2 Student behaviour is good and meets teachers' expectations Engaged; fully equipped; good attitude to learning and behaviour meeting Bedford standards 3 Student behaviour has not met all of the teacher's expected standards Student has had to be reminded on expectations; the teacher may even have moved the student to another space to rectify the behaviour or stop the distraction of others 4 Student behaviour has not met the teacher's standards throughout the lesson Student has failed to rectify their behaviour despite reminders, encouragement and clear instructions